System Design Space

 2015

-Linux containers are moving from an infrastructure practice to a standard for platform orchestration and mass production.
+Linux containers move from infrastructure technique to a standard foundation for orchestration and platform automation.

 2016–2019